About Emily Pogorelc

 Oliver Camacho, Vocal Arts Chicago

+Ms Pogorelc was a prize winner in the 2021 Operalia Competition at the Bolshoi Theatre in Moscow.
 At the inaugural Glyndebourne Opera Cup, Ms. Pogorelc was the youngest finalist and the recipient of The Ginette Theano Prize for Most Promising Talent.
 The competition was featured as part of the Sky Arts series, broadcast all over Europe and in the United States on Medici.
-In her 2019-20 season, Ms. Pogorelc was a semi-finalist in The 2019 Queen Sonja International Music Competition, receiving the honor of performing for Queen Sonja of Norway.
-She also was awarded the Lynne Cooper Harvey Foundation Award from the Musicians Club of Women and the 2020 Luminarts Classical Voice Fellowship.
+She was a previous recipient of the Lynne Cooper Harvey Foundation Award from the Musicians Club of Women and the 2020 Luminarts Classical Voice Fellowship.

 Ms. Pogorelc is a proud native of Milwaukee, Wisconsin.